sachnun/sukanime/README.md

 # Sukanime

-A modern Netflix-style anime streaming website built with Next.js 16 and Tailwind CSS.
+A modern Netflix-style anime streaming app built with Next.js 16 and Tailwind CSS.
+Available as web app and Android APK.

 ## Features